Accounting for Natural Disasters: Impairment, Insurance, and More

 3. Funds Necessary to Maintain Operations

 This third category focuses on cash flows and forecasted cash flows.
 Regarding forecast scenarios, be aware management typically uses more going concern assumptions and judgment during economic uncertainty.
-This notion is even more critical when risks on debt covenant violations in the forecasted period could trigger a violation allowing debt to be puttable by the lender.
+This notion is even more critical when risks on debt covenant violations in the forecasted period could trigger a violation, thus allowing debt to be puttable by the lender.

 4. Other Conditions and Events

 This final category is more of a catch-all than anything possibly relevant that management hasn’t already evaluated.
-It includes potentially adverse findings that could be relevant when management considers them in conjunction with the previous three categories.
+It includes potentially adverse findings that could be pertinent when management considers them in conjunction with the previous three categories.
 Some of the more common items we see management teams consider in this area include:

 - Financial trends – recurring losses, negative cash flows, adverse key ratios